-Informatics Ventures approached me in 2010 because some of the companies exhibiting were struggling to pitch their ideas effectively to the investors attending.
+The EIE team from the University of Edinburgh approached me in 2010 because some of the companies exhibiting were struggling to pitch their ideas effectively to the investors attending.
 Informatics Ventures also wanted to start filming 1 minute elevator pitches to put on the event’s website to give investors an idea of what to expect.
-However, a lot of the pitches were too technical, complicated and delivered too quickly or running over time leaving investors confused and not ‘getting’ the businesses or their potential.
+However, a lot of the pitches were too technical, complicated and delivered too quickly or running over time, leaving investors confused and not ‘getting’ the businesses or their potential.

-Informatics Ventures wanted to run a series of workshops for the entrepreneurs in Edinburgh before EIE where they would learn how to structure a 60 second ‘elevator’ pitch clearly and concisely, and deliver it with confidence both for being filmed as well as for general discussions with investors during the event.
+The EIE team wanted to run a series of workshops for the entrepreneurs in Edinburgh before the main event, where they would learn how to structure a 60 second ‘elevator’ pitch clearly and concisely, and deliver it with confidence both for being filmed as well as for general discussions with investors during the event.

-I prepare everyone to give a 60 second pitch to camera, as well as live on stage as ‘spotlight pitches’at the event.
-12 of the entrepreneurs are chosen to give an extended 6 minute pitch to an investor panel and I work with many of those pitches too.
+I prepare everyone to give a 60 second spotlight pitch on stage at the event.
+9 of the entrepreneurs are chosen to give an extended 6 minute pitch to an investor panel followed by 6 minutes of Q&A and I work with those pitches too.